-If the term deposit was broken in full, or it was businessrelated, deduct the negative interest from the gross interest amount shown on the RWT withholding certificate (IR15 or equivalent statement).
+If the term deposit was broken in full, or it was businessrelated, deduct the negative interest from the gross interest amount shown on the RWT withholding certificate.

 Deduct the allowable negative interest part, using the worksheet below, before entering the gross amount at Question 13 of the tax return.
 In all other cases, the negative interest is deductible in a later tax return when the term deposit matures.